ehehehe95/42cursus/netwhat/readme.md

  Port work as logical address where data would be sent.
 With only IP without a port, only one process can communicate each time.

+- Go to the website: netwhat.42.fr.
+This site will provide access to the network quiz.
+- Once connected, you will have access to the quiz interface.
+You can only pass it once per try, and you will have to retry the project to be able to retry the quiz.
+    At the end an encrypted key will be generated.
+This key will be used during your evaluation (see Turn-in and peer-evaluation).